dohliam/stream2chromecast/README.md

 Stream2Chromecast casts media files to a Chromecast device from Linux.

-It will also transcode any unsupported files in real time and play them on the Chromecast.
+It can also transcode any unsupported files in real time and play them on the Chromecast.

-It is written in Python 2.7 and uses either ffmpeg or avconv for transcoding functionality.
+It is written in Python 2.7 and uses either ffmpeg or avconv for transcoding.